wguo3773/wguo3773.github.io/index.md

       <h2><strong>Bio</strong></h2>
       <p>
         I am a Biostatistician and PhD student at the University of Texas Health Science Center at Houston.
-        I specialize in EHR data analytics, causal machine learning, and single-cell multi-omics.
+        I specialize in EHR data analytics, Causal machine learning, and Single-cell multi-omics.
 I received my MS in Biostatistics from the University of Florida, and an MS (Thesis) in Pharmacology from McGill University.
-Previously, I completed my Pharmacist training at the University of Queensland, Australia, with first-class Honors.
+Previously, I completed my Pharmacy training at the University of Queensland, Australia, with First-class Honors.
       </p>
     </div>